Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Introduction and Results

 In addition, the lightest neutrino can give a negative contribution to the dark energy.

+Neutrinos are by now very well motivated particles from the point of view of particle physics, cosmology and astrophysics, eg \cite{dod}, \cite{kt}, \cite {gorbunov}.
+For Majorana type neutrinos, neutrinos and antineutrinos coincide while for Dirac neutrinos, neutrinos and antineutrinos are distinct.
+It is not yet clear whether neutrinos are of Majorana or Dirac type and in this paper we discuss the implications for dark energy of {\it both} of them.
+Interestingly enough light meV neutrinos and the meV axion do appear here {\it as a consequence} of our results for the dark energy computed from first principles.
+For constraints on other types of neutrinos and other relativistic species or"dark radiation" see for example \cite{archidiacono} and references therein.

-Neutrinos in the universe are known to be free for temperatures $ T \lesssim 1 $ Mev which corresponds to redshifts $ z \lesssim 6 \times 10^9 $\cite{dod,kt}.
-That is, we can describe their evolution as free fermions in the cosmological FRW universe.
+Neutrinos in the universe are known to be free for temperatures $ T \lesssim 1 $ Mev which correspond to redshifts $ z \lesssim 6 \times 10^9 $ \cite{dod}, \cite{kt}, \cite {gorbunov} That is, we can describe their evolution as free fermions in the cosmological FRW universe.

-Axions with masses $ M \sim 1$ meV are free for temperatures $ T \lesssim 10^6$ GeV which corresponds to redshifts $ z \lesssim 10^{19}$\cite{axi}.
+Axions with masses $ M \sim 1$ meV are free for temperatures $ T \lesssim 10^6$ GeV which correspond to redshifts $ z \lesssim 10^{19}$ \cite{axi}.
 They can be considered as free scalars in the cosmological FRW universe.
 Both, the axion and neutrino decoupling happens during the radiation dominated era.
 Before decoupling, the non-negligeable interaction of the corresponding particles made dissipation important and therefore the vacuum energy can only become significant after decoupling.
 Therefore, we can restrict ourselves to study the free quantum field evolution in the cosmological space-time after decoupling.